Classroom Management for Engagement, Empowerment, and Achievement

-Classroom management is what attracts many of the schools and districts that I work with to seek outside support like what we provide here at CT3.
-Management sets the stage for a strong classroom culture so that it is primed for all students to thrive both academically and socially.
+Classroom management issues lead many of the schools and districts that I work with to seek outside support, such as our approach here at CT3.
 However, the ultimate goal of classroom management is not to achieve compliance or control, but to provide all students with equitable opportunities for learning (Weinstein, Tomlinson-Clarke and Curran, 2004).
 To that end, we’ve learned that the route to achievement starts with classroom management so that true engagement and empowerment for all students is possible.
+Management sets the stage for a strong classroom culture so that it is primed for all students to thrive both academically and socially.

 - Consistently using accountability and incentive systems so students can both understand the drawbacks of not following directions and be celebrated for classroom community efforts to meet high expectations.

 Using a no-nonsense yet nurturing approach with students helps them build confidence and embrace mistakes as opportunities, and sends consistent messages to students throughout the day that they are both valued and held to high expectations.
 This allows them to truly engage in the learning taking place in the classroom without worrying about unsafe or distracting classroom behavior.

 True engagement of 100% of students is just the first step to increase student achievement.
 The second step is empowering students.
 Empowered learners feel ownership and are enthusiastic about the purpose of learning (Hattie, 2008).
 How do we empower students?

 - Make the purpose of learning clear to students so that they see how it relates to their lives (Hammond, 2015).
 For example, if the learning objective is to interpret information presented in diverse media and formats (e.g., visually, quantitatively, orally) and explain how it contributes to a topic, text, or issue under study, then the teacher could point out that social media is all-encompassing in students’ lives and enlist students in considering the consequences of using it, both good and bad.